 We lease real estate, as well as other equipment, under non-cancelable operating lease agreements.
 We recognize expenses under our operating lease assets and liabilities at the commencement date based on the present value of lease payments over the lease terms.
 Our leases do not provide an implicit interest rate.
-We use our incremental borrowing rate based on the information available at the lease commencement date in determining the present value of lease payments.
+We use our incremental borrowing rate consistent with our revolving line of credit based on the information available at the lease commencement date in determining the discount rate for the present value of lease payments.
 Our lease agreements do not require material variable lease payments, residual value guarantees, or restrictive covenants.
 For operating leases, we recognize expense on a straight-line basis over the lease term.
 We record tenant improvement allowances as an offsetting adjustment included in our calculation of the respective right-of-use asset.